THE WATERLOO CAMPAIGN OF 1815

 Lieutenant Friederich von Jeinsen is mentioned as de Teinsen (died of wounds).

-Lieutenant Friederich Leschen, died of wounds.
+Lieutenant Friederich Leschen, died of wounds.4tes Linien Bataillon

 LtCol du Peat (Bat Col), died of wounds.
 Probably du Plat.